 - rent the property from a company and you are a director or an employee of the company

 - rent from a trust of which you are a trustee or beneficiary

 We will consider each claim individually, so please contact us if you find yourself in one of these situations.

-For tenants of Six Town Housing, housing associations and those with registered rents, the maximum amount of Housing Benefit will usually cover the amount of rent charged.
 However there are restrictions on the amount of Housing Benefit if you rent from a social landlord and your property is too large for the size of your household.